antirais/VividSEC/README.md

 ##Intallation

-This plugin isn't currently ready to be installed automatically by Package Conrtrol.
+This plugin isn't currently ready to be installed automatically by Package Control.
 Please use this GitHub repositroy URL to add a new repository manually:

 Preferences -> Package Control: Add Repository -> https://github.com/antirais/VividSEC.git